 About the CDT

-Profile of the researcher produced by this CDT
+Profile of the researcher produced by the CDT

 - Multidisciplinary: Competency in core topics of synthetic chemistry, engineering and data science, with interdisciplinary research expertise in at least two of these areas.